akshitagupta15june/Face-X/butterfly_world/README.md

 ## Description

 This repository contains an open-source Snapchat filter.
 It is a beautiful butterfly filter where butterflies appear randomly in the frame.
-And there is also a glass which moves when we move our face.
+And there is also a glass which moves when we move our face.✨

 ## Installation

-To use this Snapchat filter, follow the steps below:
+To use this filter, follow the steps below:

 1. **Requirements**: Ensure you have the following installed on your device:
 1. numpy